 The genes with relevance to creatine synthesis are arginine:glycine amidinotransferase(AGAT or GATM) and Guanidinoacetate methyltransferase(GAMT).
 People with 2 copies of AGAT respond very well to oral creatine supplementation and require nothing else(4).

 People with polymorphisms in GAMT do well with oral creatine but must also supplement with the amino acid ornithine and reduce arginine and protein intake.
-In both scenarios, supplementation can prevent manifestation of the disease altogether if caught early enough(4).
+In both scenarios, supplementation prevents the disease altogether if caught early enough(4).

-What piqued my interest with creatine is that people fall in to one of 2 groups with creatine: responders and non-responders.
+With creatine supplementation, people fall in to 2 groups: responders and non-responders.
 Creatine non-responders see no effect from taking creatine.
-Creatine responders tend to see immediate results in strength and energy with creatine use.
+Creatine responders see immediate results in strength and energy.

 Perhaps in responders there is lower creatine synthesis through the defective pathways because they have a single bad copy of a gene.
-Taking creatine as a supplement increases the amount of creatine in cells and makes up for lower production by your liver.
+Taking creatine increases the amount of creatine in cells and makes up for lower production by your liver.

 Since I’ve used creatine safely for long periods of time, I saw no harm in it.
 It’s also damn cheap so it made no sense not to try.